Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL, NBA, NHL

 How to activate the Underdog bonus code for new users: If you have a Play & Get offer, enter any contest of $5+ to activate your welcome offer of $100 in bonus entries.

-Williams has had 13 or fewer rushing attempts in two of the past three weeks.
-In last week's loss at Denver, he carried just 13 times for 41 yards, although he did score a pair of touchdowns.
-The model projects 14.3 carries for Williams, giving this a 3 out of 5 rating.
+Sutton has had five or more receptions in three of his last five games where the Broncos were favored and faced a team with a losing record.
+The model projects 4.9 receptions for Sutton, giving this a 3 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.